juliavolponi/contactBook/README.md

 # Acknowledgements

 The application Contacts Book was completed as my third Portfolio Project (Python) for the Full Stack Software Development Diploma at the Code Institute.
-I would like to thank Code Institute for such good teaching, Marko for always checking up and offering advices/help when needed, and specially to my mentor Precious Ijege for always guiding me, giving me ideas and poiting improvements.
+I would like to thank Code Institute for such good teaching, Marko for always checking up and offering advices/help when needed, and specially to my mentor Precious Ijege for always guiding me, giving me ideas and pointing improvements.